p PROVISIONS AND CONTINGENT LIABILITIES

 (b) Interest rate risk

-I nterest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company’s exposure to market risk for changes in interest rates relates to borrowings from banks and others.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company's exposure to market risk for changes in interest rates relates to borrowings from banks and others.

 Interest rate sensitivity

-The Company’s Investments into Preference Shares of GHI Energy Private Limited @ 6% are carried at fair value.
-Interest rate gets fixed in respect of short term borrowing at the time of availement, hence there is no interest rate risk associated with such borrowing.
-They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flow will fluctuate because of a change in market interest rates.
+The Company's Investments into Preference Shares of GHI Energy Private Limited @ 6% are carried at fair value.
+Interest rate gets fixed in respect of short-term borrowing at the time of availment, hence there is no interest rate risk associated with such borrowing.
+They are therefore not subject to interest rate risk as defined

 (c) Commodity risk

 The prices of agricultural commodities are subject to wide fluctuations due to unpredictable factors such as demand and supply, import and exports, weather, government policies, changes in global demand resulting from population growth and changes in standards of living and global production of similar and competitive crops.
-During its ordinary course of business, the value of the Company’s open sales and purchases commitments and inventory of raw material changes continuously in line with movements in the prices of the underlying commodities.
-To the extent that its open sales and purchases commitments do not match at the end of each business day, the Company is subjected to price fluctuations in the commodities market.
+During its ordinary course ofbusiness, the value of the Company's open sales and purchases commitments and inventory of raw material changes continuously in line with movements in the prices of the underlying commodities.
+To the extent that its open sales and purchases commitments do not match at the

-While the company is exposed to fluctuations in agricultural commodities prices, its policy is to minimise its risks arising from such fluctuations by
+While the company is exposed to fluctuations in agricultural commodities prices, its policy is to minimize its risks arising from such fluctuations by hedging its purchases either through direct sale of similar commodity or through futures contracts on the commodity exchanges.

 To hedge commodity related risk, the open outstanding position of forward/future as on March 31, 2024 is Crude Palm Oil 98,250.00 MT and Soya Degum Oil 2,286.144 MT.